 Hitchcock earned this moniker primarily thanks to his meticulous attention to detail in choosing which shots he would need, and how they would be framed, to evoke tension and impact the audience.

-When it came time to shoot this sequence, Peele has explained, he felt that the reveal would be, not just a crucial plot point in the story, but a pivotal moment in our collective awareness.
+When it came time to shoot this sequence, Peele explained in the video above, he felt that the reveal would be, not just a crucial plot point in the story, but a pivotal moment in our collective awareness.

-He wanted a broad visual metaphor that would stay with audiences long after the credits rolled.
+He wanted the Sunken Place to be a broad visual metaphor that would stay with audiences long after the credits rolled.
 Let's watch the sequence below:

 One thing they did was to draw our attention to particular elements of the scene that you might not even have noticed at first.

 How did DP Toby Oliver recognize the significance of the teacup?
 Because it had been tagged in the scene breakdown.

 Since Jordan Peele also wrote the script for Get Out, he definitely had a clear vision for how he wanted the Sunken Place sequence to look.
 But that doesn’t mean we can skip the breakdown process.

 In order to bring the scene to life, we need to be able to communicate with the other production departments about what elements they have to provide.
 We do this using the scene breakdown.